Overtime Calculator

 How Overtime Affects Your Taxes

-Overtime income is taxed as ordinary income — the same as your regular wages.
-However, receiving a larger paycheck temporarily increases your withholding rate because payroll systems calculate taxes as if you'll earn that amount every pay period.
-Your actual annual tax liability is based on total yearly earnings, not per-paycheck amounts.
+Overtime income is taxed as ordinary income at the same rates as regular wages.
+Receiving a larger paycheck can temporarily raise withholding because payroll systems calculate taxes as if that amount continues every pay period.
+Annual tax liability is based on total yearly earnings, not per-paycheck amounts.

 Exempt vs. Non-Exempt: Know Your Classification